 Alicante is a city and a historic Mediterranean port in Spain on the Costa Blanca.
 If you stay in the old town, most areas of interest are within walking distance.
 The old town of Alicante is roughly the triangular area enclosed by the Rambla de Méndez Núnez, the Explanada de Espanya, and Mount Benacantil.
 The old narrow […]

-Barcelo Sevilla Renacimiento is a very nice stylish and modern hotel with an excellent size pool, something you won’t find in the city center of Seville.
-Found myself at this hotel after mechanical faults and we were unable to depart on the night, having been transfered by the airlin in the late hours and greeted […]
+Barcelo Sevilla Renacimiento is a very nice stylish and modern hotel with an excellent size pool, something you won’t find in the city centre of Seville.
+Found me at this hotel after mechanical faults and we were unable to depart on the night, having been transferred by the airline in the late hours and greeted […]

-Spain‘s second largest city and the capital of Catalonia, Barcelona is full of markets, shops, museums, churches, and beaches too.
+Spain‘s second-largest city and the capital of Catalonia, Barcelona is full of markets, shops, museums, churches, and beaches too.
 Barcelona‘s official languages are Catalan (not a dialect) and Spanish.
 Local people consider that Catalonia is a nation, with its own culture, history and traditions, different from the other regions in Spain.
-Its tradition of creative […]
+Its tradition of creative art […]

 An updated visit to Barcelona Spain 2012 and a tour around the best sights in the city of Barcelona.
 After several visits I still am not sure how to best show off this great city.
 Unique in Europe in that the architecture is very much different, ahead of its time you could say, a real […]

 Barcelona and Sitges, Catalunya 2006.
 Way back when digital cameras only took stills, a montage of clips put together to feature a city and town on the coast of Spain, this was the early years as I was falling love with this destination and making new friends in the process.